CuSTOM-Bio/ELeFHAnt-python/README.md

 # Deduce Relationship
 Deduce Relationship is a function used primarily to infer the similarity between celltypes across single cell datasets.
 As the name suggests, any kind of relationship between cell metadata (Clusters, Celltypes, idents etc.) could also be determined.
 ## Requirements
-It requires two reference datasets (processed Seurat Object with Celltypes column in the metadata).
+It requires two reference datasets (processed Scanpy Object with Celltypes column in the metadata).
 One can choose from randomForest, SVM or Ensemble classifiction methods to learn celltypes from the reference dataset and find the best corresponding celltypes in the other reference dataset.

 ## How does the function work?
 ### Merge Reference1 and Reference2